What Does Protein Do and What Are Its Health Benefits?

 What does protein do?

 Protein is made up of amino acids.
-These building blocks are vital for your body to carry out important functions.
-(1)

-While your body can make some amino acids on its own, there are nine you can only get from food.
+These building blocks are vital for your body to carry out important functions.1 While your body can make some amino acids on its own, there are nine you can only get from food.
 These are called essential or indispensable amino acids.

-Foods that contain all nine essential amino acids are known as “complete proteins” and include any animal-based sources of foods such as eggs, chicken, beef, and yoghurt.
-Few plant-based foods, like soy, tofu, tempeh, and quinoa contain all 9 essential amino acids making them great plant-based protein options.
+Foods that contain all nine essential amino acids are known as “complete proteins” and include any animal-based sources of foods such as eggs, chicken, beef, and yogurt.
+Few plant-based foods, like soy, tofu, tempeh, and quinoa, contain all nine essential amino acids making them great plant-based protein options.

 Amino acids, the building blocks of protein, are vital for your body to carry out important functions, such as helping you build and maintain lean muscle, balance blood sugar, and manage your weight, among other benefits.

-The current Reference Nutrient Intake (RNI) for protein — eating 0.75 grams of protein per kilogram (kg) of bodyweight each day — is not nearly enough for optimal health and well-being.
+The current Reference Nutrient Intake (RNI) for protein — eating 0.75 grams of protein per kilogram (kg) of bodyweight each day — is not nearly enough for optimal health and wellbeing.
 The RNI set by the UK government is the absolute minimum adults should consume to prevent muscle atrophy and other negative health complications associated with a lack of protein intake.

 It’s important to note that this is a general guideline and not a substitute for medical advice.
 For more personalised nutritional guidance, please visit a registered dietitian or other qualified health care professional.